ofajardo/pyreadr/README.md

 Tibbles are also supported.

-Atomic vectors as described before can also be directly read, but as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.
+Atomic vectors as described before can also be directly read and are translated to a pandas data frame with one column.

+Matrices, arrays and tables are also read and translated to pandas data frames (because those objects in R can be named, and plain numpy arrays do not support dimension names).
+The only exception is 3D arrays, which are translated to a xarray DataArray (as pandas does not support more than 2 dimensions).
+This is also the only time that an object different from a pandas dataframe is returned by read_r.

 Only single pandas data frames can be written into R data frames.